carlosMeira78/Cities_Geo_Location/README.md

 - To Find all the cities - localhost:8080/cities
 - To Find all the states - localhost:8080/states
 - To look for a specific country - localhost:8080/countries/... (choose an Id)
+- To Find the distance in kilomiters between two cities in Brazil - localhost:8080/distances/by-cube?from=(choose an Id)&to=(choose an Id)
+- To Find the distance in miles between two cities in Brazil - localhost:8080/distances/by-points?from=(choose an Id)&to=(choose an Id)

 ## Author